Elderspeak – Is it helpful or just baby talk?

 There are many positive ways to talk to our elders.
 Using a rich and varied vocabulary makes any conversation more interesting, and adults are able to learn new words over the course of their whole lifetime.
 Avoid using "honey" or "dearie" -- this keeps the conversation respectful.
 People with hearing loss do need amplification, but it is best to avoid raising the pitch or tone of your voice because this distorts the words.
 Express complex ideas in a chain of simple sentences.
 Repeat the main point or say it again another way -- don't just assume that the older person won't get it.

 The rule of thumb when communicating with seniors is -- one size does not fit all.
 Our elders have a variety of capabilities.
 To keep them in the communication loop requires a few adjustments, but it's no longer guesswork to know what helps and what doesn't.

-This installment of Get the Facts on Aging was written in collaboration with Dr. Susan Kemper, a distinguished professor of psychology at the Gerontology Center in the Schiefelbusch Institute for Life Span Studies.
+This was written in collaboration with Dr. Susan Kemper, a distinguished professor of psychology at the Gerontology Center in the Schiefelbusch Institute for Life Span Studies.

 Harwood, J., Giles, H., and Ryan, E.B.
 (1995).
 Aging, communication, and intergroup therapy: Social identity and intergenerational communication.
 In J. Nussbaum and J. Coupland (Editors), Handbook of communication and aging (pp. 133-159).
 Hillsdale, New Jersey: Lawrence Erlbaum Publishers.